Stress at work: ace stress management in the workplace

 What the HR department can do:

 The HR team can actively encourage the team to take time off by reminding them about the option or promoting the culture of avoiding overwork.
-Also, the internal communication can show the executives and employees setting a good example.
+The internal communication can show the executives and employees setting a good example.

 Learn how to relax and find time to do it

 There are multiple manuals and guides online about finding the inner balance.
-Free courses and instructions on YouTube, paid courses or any hybrid form.
-Meditation is one of the simplest and most popular ways to reduce stress on a daily basis.
-According to the data gathered by disturbmenot.co over 14% of Americans have meditated at least once and it is estimated that between 200 and 500 thousand people are meditating worldwide.
-Also, it is implied that meditation can reduce the risk of being hospitalized for coronary disease by 87% and can boost productivity by up to 120%.
+Free courses and instructions on YouTube, paid courses, or any hybrid form.
+Meditation is one of the simplest and most popular ways to reduce stress daily.
+According to the data gathered by disturbmenot.co, over 14% of Americans have meditated at least once, and it is estimated that between 200,000 and 500,000 people are meditating worldwide.
+It is implied that meditation can reduce the risk of being hospitalized for coronary disease by 87% and can boost productivity by up to 120%.

 What the HR department can do: